solid/shape-generation-artefacts/README.md

 # Solid Shape Artefacts

+## Introduction
-This repository contains scripts, intermediate files, and outputs for a process aimed at identifying and extracting SHACL shape artefacts from SolidOS project repositories.
+This repository contains scripts, intermediate files, and outputs for a process that identified and extracted shape artefacts from SolidOS project repositories.

-The goal of this project is to:

-* Have in one place, files from the SolidOS project that contain SHACL shape-like artefacts eg form definitions
-* Have a collection of SHACL shape-like artefacts
+The [shapes](./shapes/) identified are used in core SolidOS applications and are shapes that Solid recommends to use.

-The shape-like artefacts can later be used as a point of reference for the creation of RDF Objects in [@solid/object](https://github.com/solid/object) as well as SHACL shapes for inclusion in a proposed @solid/shapes repository.
+The shapes will be added to a Solid shape and ontology catalogue.
+We have a roadmap to make this the marketplace for ontologies and shapes for the Solid ecosystem.
+The shapes will also used be as a point of reference for the creation of RDF Objects in [@solid/object](https://github.com/solid/object)

+The output of this work is:

+- a collection of shapes that are used in SolidOS applications, and that Solid recommend to use
+- a collection of files from the SolidOS project that contain shape-like artefacts eg form definitions

 ---

-## Overview
+## Process

-The process involves:
+The process involved:
  * scan of multiple [GitHub repositories](https://github.com/orgs/SolidOS/repositories) associated with the [SolidOS Organisation](https://github.com/solid), to create a file list
  * download of .ttl files
  * copying of files that include the SHACL namespace to a separate folder.